rednafi/rednafi.com/content/about.md

 ## Self

-Ahoy, fellow nightcrawlers!
-I'm Redowan Delowar, also known as "rednafi" on most platforms.
+Ahoy, fellow daywalkers!
+I'm Redowan Delowar, also known as 'rednafi' on most platforms.

-Circa 2018, a glitch in the matrix slingshotted me from electrical engineering to data science, eventually leading to my osmosis into backend software development.
-I'm a [tinkerer], [writer], and wanderer in the realm of designing and developing resilient software systems.
+Circa 2018, a glitch in the matrix slingshotted me from electrical engineering to data science, eventually catalyzing my osmosis into brick and mortar software work.

-I enjoy working on system architecture, networking, data analysis, and API design.
-In my spare time, I'm an open-source contributor, a long-form content reader, and an obsessive hiker who loves to rant about our increasingly techno-maximalist world.
+I enjoy exploring system architecture, databases, data analysis, and API design.
+In my spare time, I moonlight as a reader, writer, hiker, and a pathological minimalist.

 ## Work